ElektraInitiative/libelektra/src/plugins/recursion/README.md

 kdb set /editor/menu/#9 "Macro Basics"
 ```

-Now that we have defined we can link together all menues.
-Lets start with the `File` menu:
+Now that we have defined we can link together all vertices(menues).
+We start with the `File` menu:

 ```
 kdb set /editor/menu/#0/menuref/#0 /editor/menu/#2
 kdb set /editor/menu/#0/menuref/#1 /editor/menu/#3
 ```

-Next we link the `Settings` menu:
+Next we link the `Settings` vertex:

 ```
 kdb set /editor/menu/#3/menuref/#0 /editor/menu/#5
 kdb set /editor/menu/#3/menuref/#1 /editor/menu/#6
 ```

-Now we link the `Tools` section:
+Now we link the `Tools` vertex:
 ```
 kdb set /editor/menu/#1/menuref/#0 /editor/menu/#5
 kdb set /editor/menu/#1/menuref/#1 /editor/menu/#3
 kdb set /editor/menu/#1/menuref/#2 /editor/menu/#7
 ```

 Note that `Settings` is already linked.
-We do not need to do it for the `Tools` menu again.
+We do not need to do it for the `Tools` vertex again.

-Finally we link all submenus of `Macros`:
+Finally we link all vetices of `Macros`:

 ```
 kdb set /editor/menu/#7/menuref/#0 /editor/menu/#8